chadmcrowell/killercoda-scenarios/kubeskills-daily/day-091/intro.md

-# Pod Pending Due to Node Selector Mismatch
+# Day 91 — Pod Pending Due to Node Selector Mismatch

-Welcome to this scheduling failure lab.
-A critical deployment has been created but none of its pods are starting.
-The cluster appears healthy and has available resources, but every pod sits in Pending state.
-Your job is to figure out why the Kubernetes scheduler cannot place these pods, identify the node selector misconfiguration, and get the workload running.
-This pattern shows up constantly in real production environments.

-> **Day 91 of KubeSkills Daily** — Fail Fast, Learn Faster
+The infrastructure team just completed a node labeling migration to enable hardware-aware scheduling.
+Three Deployments were written to target specific node types — but every single pod across all three Deployments is stuck in Pending.
+The cluster is healthy, there are no resource shortages, and nobody can explain why nothing is running.

+This scenario has three layers of failure, each requiring a different investigative path and fix.
+Work through them in order.

+In this scenario you will:

+- Deploy three Deployments against a partially-migrated cluster and observe all pods stuck in Pending
+- Diagnose a missing label, a wrong label value, and a label-plus-taint combination blocking scheduling
+- Learn how to extract node selector constraints from Deployment specs and cross-reference them against real node labels
+- Choose the right fix strategy for each failure — label the node, correct the label value, or remove a blocking taint

+Click **Start** to begin.